-in which the nuclei (or ions) move in the potential $E_s(R)$ due to the electrons.
+in which the nuclei (or ions) move in a potential $E_s(R)$ due to the electrons.

-Figure 2.1: Schematic representation of adiabatic potential energy surfaces $E_i(R)$ , where the multidimensional nuclear variable R is represented as a one-dimensional parameter.
-(Left) The adiabatic surface of interest is supposed non-degenerate, and the nuclear dynamics of the system S is mostly determined by the single non-degenerate potential surface under consideration.
-(Right) Two (or more) adiabatic surfaces are degenerate at $R_0$ , and the nuclear dynamics of the system S is determined by the whole set of degenerate adiabatic surfaces.
+Figure 2.1: Schematic representation of adiabatic potential energy surfaces $E_s(R)$, where the multidimensional nuclear variable R is represented as a one-dimensional parameter.
+[Left] The adiabatic surface of interest is supposed non-degenerate, and the nuclear dynamics of the system S is mostly determined by the single non-degenerate potential surface under consideration.
+[Right] Two (or more) adiabatic surfaces are degenerate at R_0 , and the nuclear dynamics of the system S is determined by the whole set of degenerate adiabatic surfaces.